google/kernel-sanitizers/KTSAN.md

 **Contacts:** Dmitry Vyukov <[@dvyukov](https://github.com/dvyukov)>, Andrey Konovalov <[@xairy](https://github.com/xairy)>

+## Overview

 *Kernel Thread Sanitizer (KTSAN)* is a happens-before dynamic data-race detector for the Linux kernel.
 The project is currently on-hold.

 For an alternative approach using watchpoints, see [Kernel Concurrency Sanitizer (KCSAN)](/KCSAN.md).

-## Overview

-KTSAN is a a dynamic data-race error detector for the Linux kernel.
-It is related in its approach to user-space [Thread Sanitizer (TSAN)](https://clang.llvm.org/docs/ThreadSanitizer.html).
-The latest version (which tracks upstream stable releases) can be found in the [ktsan](https://github.com/google/kasan/tree/ktsan) branch.
+KTSAN is related in its approach to user-space [Thread Sanitizer (TSAN)](https://clang.llvm.org/docs/ThreadSanitizer.html).

+The latest KTSAN version based on 5.3 can be found in the [ktsan](https://github.com/google/kasan/tree/ktsan) branch.
-The original prototype, which was written for Linux kernel version 4.2 can be found under the tag [ktsan_v4.2-with-fixes](https://github.com/google/kasan/releases/tag/ktsan_v4.2-with-fixes) (includes various fixes for found data-races).
+The original prototype based on 4.2 can be found under the tag [ktsan_v4.2-with-fixes](https://github.com/google/kasan/releases/tag/ktsan_v4.2-with-fixes) (also includes fixes for found data-races).

 ## Building and running